theonize/Currier/Gloss/Job/Job 36.md

     Then, we undergo the chaos of remodeling and rebuilding.
     This we often mistake for God's abandonment or aloofness.
     But it is not, it is because a King does not live in a cottage- a King lives in a palace.

+16-21) Is Job really obsessed with the judgment of the wicked?
+  It seems more like he is defending himself- he cannot make a logical connection between his predicament and his actions.
+  It almost becomes a comedy: 3.5 friends of Job mocking the same man for believing he is righteous.

+22,26) Exaltation is an interesting concept in relation to God.
+  Exaltation is an increase in glory or rank.
+  He is already King of kings and LORD of lords.
+  That God "show Himself exalted" means that He proves his rank or status.
+  Interestingly, He need not prove the entirety of His status- only that He is above all other gods.
+  So, also, He is exalted/ranked beyond our knowledge/understanding.
+  If we could say what portion of God's power or intellect we possess then that would mean God had limited power or intellect.
+  Thus our exaltation [of God] is a reminder of God's preeminence, for ourselves and others.